Viperey/telegram_spotify_connect-web/README.md

 ### Usage

-1.Open a dialog with the telegram's bot you've just create.
+1. Open a dialog with the telegram's bot you've just create.
 2. Send a ```/start``` message.
 3. In a few seconds (~10) you will see a new device available (osmc) inside your spotify app (desktop or mobile).
 4. Select that device and listen to some wonderful music.

 ### Pre-requisites